-Advances in Artificial Intelligence (AI) promise to transform teaching and learning.
-In this program, you’ll have a chance to explore big ideas, design learning activities, and collaborate with peers as you try new approaches to implementing artificial intelligence into your classroom.
+Advances in Artificial Intelligence (AI) are set to revolutionize teaching and learning.
+Explore transformative ideas, design innovative learning activities, and collaborate with peers to integrate AI into your classroom.

 What Sets Us Apart